I enjoy giving advice to others from my own personal experience—including giving blood.

 I hate it when people tell me that practice is the key to success, but unfortunately, that's the case.
 When it comes to public speaking, especially when one is socially awkward, I suggest three particular forms of practice:

 - Practice not caring about what people think of you: You'll really need to get over this issue before you can be truly comfortable delivering speeches and presentations in front of groups of people.

-- Practice your speech or presentation: Thinking through, visualizing, and talking through presentations (first just in your head, then alone) and then in front of a kind friend or family member (or pet iguana), will help you delivering your presentation with greater ease once you're in front of a sizable crowd.
+- Practice your speech or presentation: Thinking through, visualizing, and talking through presentations (first just in your head, then alone) and then in front of a kind friend or family member (or pet iguana) will help you deliver your presentation with greater ease once you're in front of a sizable crowd.
 You'll find that there are two different kinds of nervousness when delivering presentations: nervousness about being in front of people and nervousness about deftly presenting something.
 Practicing your presentation will help you to address that latter nervousness.

 Get to Know Your Audience

 One great gift practice brings is that of familiarity.
 I've found that all new things scare me, so the more I became acquainted with public speaking, the less daunting it appeared.

 Another fordable aspect of public speaking involves being presented before so many strangers.
 One way to reduce that aspect of unfamiliarity is to get to know your audience!

 If you have to give a presentation before a class, get to know your classmates and your professor.
 The more you know them, the less you'll feel as though you're giving a Big Scary Presentation, and the more you'll feel as though you're speaking with a sizable but nonetheless familiar group of friends.